detdxd/Astro-Homepage/index.md

 <br/>
 **Teaching Interests**
+Fundamentals of Physics;
-Introduction to Astrophysics; Classical Fields Theory: From Electrodynamics to General Relativity.
+Introduction to Astrophysics;
+Classical Fields Theory: From Electrodynamics to General Relativity.

 <br/>
 **Hobbies**